 If you are not an early bird, an afternoon workout could be just the ticket to better health.

 Your body increases a few degrees in the afternoon, which can loosen and prepare your muscles for a better workout with less opportunity for injury.
 Your body’s temperature will begin to lower a few hours after your workout, which can better help the body prepare for sleep.

 At the end of a busy day, it may be tempting to squeeze in a quick workout before bed, but this can actually interfere with your sleep.

 Demanding workouts, especially those incorporating cardio, can make it harder for you to fall asleep and stay asleep.
-Not everyone is affected by an evening workout, but studies have shown that many athletes suffer from impacted sleep when they work out before bed.
+Not everyone is affected by an evening workout, but studies have shown that many athletes suffer from impacted sleep when they do an intensive workout less than an hour before bed.